Brochures are sold in packages of 25.

 - Life dissatisfaction

-Many people who experience the Imposter Phenomenon believe that they are the only ones who have these beliefs or feelings.
+Many people who experience the imposter phenomenon believe that they are the only ones who have these beliefs or feelings.
 They live in constant fear of the “truth” of their capabilities being discovered by their peers, superiors, students, partners, etc. and, therefore, work very hard to succeed and gain recognition while wearing a mask of self-confidence.
-People with imposter feelings are often skilled at convincing others that they are confident, self-assured, and proud of their accomplishments.
-However, the disconnect between their outward appearance and their inner emotional state contributes to a feeling of overall life dissatisfaction.
-As a college student, if you suffer from the Imposter Phenomenon, you may avoid answering questions in class or having a professor review a paper due to fear of negative evaluations.
+People who feel like imposters are often skilled at convincing others that they are confident, self-assured, and proud of their accomplishments.
+However, a disconnect between their outward appearance and their inner emotional state contributes to a feeling of overall life dissatisfaction.
+As a college student, if you suffer from the imposter phenomenon, you may avoid answering questions in class or having a professor review a paper due to fear of negative evaluations.
 A successful completion of a project may cause only temporary happiness because the success is not recognized as proof of one’s capabilities.
 Likewise, an unsuccessful project may be perceived as validation of one’s perceived lack of intelligence and/or skill.

 - Build a support network.
 You are not the only person dealing with race-related stress and connecting with other people with similar experiences and feelings can help you successfully navigate racism.

 - If spirituality plays an important role in your life, utilize your belief system as a way to cope with stress.
 This could involve connecting with others who share your spiritual beliefs, confiding in your spiritual leaders, or participating in your spiritual rituals (e.g., prayer, meditation).